Covering Grey Hairs at Home - Home Hair Dye & Root Touch Up

 5. White is Hot

 As mentioned above, some women look incredibly elegant with completely grey hair and are liberated by releasing the silver vixen inside of them.
 The full-on grey mane is a growing trend, so if you've got it, and you love it, why not embrace it?
 It still needs work though; you can't just let it run wild and free all the time.
-Regular use of an enhancing treatment, such as Garnier Perfect Silver Pearly White, will help to neutralise any undesirable yellow tones and illuminate the natural white or grey.
+Regular use of an enhancing treatment, such as Garnier Perfect Silver Pearly White at home permanent hair dye, will help to neutralise any undesirable yellow tones and illuminate the natural white or grey.
 The Formula is enriched with camellia oil and keeps your hair soft and supple.

 And there you have it.
-The inside knowledge on how to handle grey hair (with home colour by Garnier).
+The inside knowledge on how to handle grey hair (with the best at home hair colour, which happens to be from Garnier - coincidence?
+We think not).